A CTO's Guide to Databricks Unity Catalog Implementation

 • Permissions Audit: Use test accounts from different user groups to verify they can access required tables and are blocked from restricted ones.

 • Query Performance: Execute representative user queries against the new Unity Catalog tables and compare runtimes against Hive Metastore benchmarks.
-Performance should be equivalent or better.
+Performance should match or beat the old baseline.

-Managing Databricks Unity Catalog permissions and objects through the UI is unscalable and introduces risk.
-For any enterprise deployment, treating your catalog configuration as code via a CI/CD pipeline is non-negotiable.
-This ensures every change—from creating schemas to granting permissions—is version-controlled, tested, and auditable.
+Managing Databricks Unity Catalog permissions through the UI doesn’t scale and adds risk.
+For an enterprise deployment, treating catalog configuration as code via CI/CD means every change - from creating schemas to granting permissions - is version-controlled, tested, and auditable.

-By defining your catalog structure in an Infrastructure-as-Code (IaC) tool like Terraform, you eliminate configuration drift.
-Governance shifts from a reactive, ticket-based process to a proactive, automated workflow.
-When a new team requires resources, the pipeline handles provisioning catalogs, schemas, and group permissions without manual intervention by a platform administrator.
+Defining your catalog structure in an Infrastructure-as-Code (IaC) tool like Terraform eliminates configuration drift.
+Governance moves from a reactive, ticket-based process to an automated one: when a new team needs resources, the pipeline provisions catalogs, schemas, and group permissions without a platform administrator touching anything by hand.

 Example: Onboarding a Project via Terraform